Blended

 Story & Plot Summary: Blended

-Quick Plot Summary: Blended is a Comedy, Romance film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, Blended is a Comedy, Romance film directed by Frank Coraci.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Adam Sandler.

 Story Breakdown